gdahilig/FireflyEpisodes/README.md

 ## Example Interaction
 "Alexa, ask the Firefly Fan for episode 1"
-"Alexa, get the airdate for episode 10 from the Firefly Fan" "Alexa, ask the Firefly Fan to find epised 14"
+"Alexa, get the airdate for episode 10 from the Firefly Fan" "Alexa, ask the Firefly Fan to find episode 14"

 ##main.py
 This is main code file and supports the very basic interactions with Alexa.